One way to understand Islam is as a convergence of Jewish elements and Christian elements into a third synthesis.

 But Mishneh Torah is not at all outside the longstanding tradition of Talmudic Judaism dating from early post-Temple times and Mohammed was certainly engaged not only with Arab Christians but Arab Jews while he was constructing his new faith.

 It is also not accidental that just as Judaism really owes more to the Talmudic interpretations of the Pentateuch than to the text itself, so Islam is defined more by the Shariah law based on the Hadith than by the relatively short Koran itself.
-Both are theocratic religions.
+Both are theocratic religions of sacred law codes.

 *Some contemporary scholars are starting to question some quite basic elements of the received Muslim narrative.